 I have to write these things.
 The words build up inside me demanding to be read.
 I get frustrated that I can’t show everyone the road I’ve/we’ve endured to get a day of serenity after years of misery.
 Maybe we need rock bottoms.
 Janis Joplin once sang “freedom’s just another word for nothin’ left to lose” maybe that’s it.
 Maybe when it gets so bad that the need for recovery outweighs the social expectations that we are truly free.
 Without repercussions, the life we call normal is acceptable no matter how much unnecessary pain we endure.
 When did we, as a society, accept that misery is the accepted norm as long as we are pursuing happiness amongst it?
 Sobriety has flipped that for me.
 The good days outweigh the bad 9 to 1.
 In the old days, it was 99% bad especially towards the end.
 It wasn’t all bad in the early days as there were few repercussions and without repercussions from our drinking, there is no need to face reality.
 With only minor blips on the road of life, it continues to paint an image of sustainable normality.
 Unfortunately, for many, myself included the repercussions all came together.
 Drinking had been holding back the tide.
 I wish I would have had the courage to face reality a little sooner than I did.
 But you can’t change the past… only the future!

 The change starts with that one decision, that today, I will try something new.
 I will try to not repeat the cycle that has plagued me.
-I will shake off the shackles and liberate myself from the baggage that no longer has any meaning beyond the one I give it to hurt myself.
-That I will desist from being unhappy for the sake of expectation.
+I will shake off the shackles and liberate myself from the baggage that no longer has any meaning.
+I will desist from being unhappy for the sake of expectation.
 One day at a time I will make peace with my failings and realise that they are part of who I am.
 There is no perfection only progress and that progress is measured in many ways.

 Yesterday, I woke up feeling peace.
 I lit an incense stick, cleaned my window and watched the world go by.
 It was a beautiful start to the day and then I got on with work.
 That single moment is why I don’t drink.
 I used to wake up in strange places with strange thoughts.
 I stank of shame, drink and sweat.
 I’m happy that isn’t my normal anymore.